Everything you Need to Know Before Renting to Tenants with Pets

 And there is a difference between the two.
 A service animal has been specifically trained to perform tasks.
 Think seeing-eye-dog or seizure-protection-pup.
 An assistance animal, on the other hand, does not need to be specifically trained to perform a service for their owner.
 Typically, assistance animals are there to provide emotional comfort and reduce anxiety.
 The handler only requires a note from a doctor or therapist to classify their pet in this way (something airline passengers have maybe taken advantage of…).
 As outlined in the Fair Housing Act, a landlord is required to make reasonable accommodation for both service and assistance animals.

 Check Your Insurance

-While dogs and cats are the most popular types of household pets, some prospective tenants may wish to bring some unexpected companions into your property.
-When considering exotic pets, step number one should be to ensure the pet is legal to own in your state.
+While dogs and cats are the most popular types of household pets, some prospective tenants may wish to bring more unexpected companions into your property.
+When considering exotic pets, step one should be to ensure the pet is legal to own in your state.
 Common exotic pets range from snakes, bugs, mice, hamsters, spiders, pigs, and birds.
-It is just as if not more important to prescreen these pets (and their owners) in the same way you would a dog or cat.
+It is even more important to prescreen these pets (and their owners) in the same way you would a dog or cat.
 Do a little research and understand the risks and maintenance of the specific animal.
 Also, require your tenant to be upfront and help educate you about their exotic pet.
 Small rodents or reptiles should be in properly secure cages or tanks.
 Some reptiles require heat lamps or other electrically powered devices that could pose a threat to fire codes and drive up energy costs.
 Double check with tenants about the placement and safety of any electric devices required for the care of their pets.

 5 Benefits to Allowing Pets in a Rental Property